lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 1. In terminal A, `nc -lk 6789`.
 2. In IDEA, run NetworkWordCount.scala.
 3. In terminal A, type `a a a b b b b c c`.
-4. In IDEA console, you should see
+4. In IDEA console, you will see

 ```
 (b,4)